sphinx-extensions2/sphinx-pyscript/docs/example_rst.rst

 `py-editor` and `py-terminal`
 ----------------------------

-We can create an editor cell which will print `stdout`:
+We can create an editor cell which will print its `stdout`:

 .. code-block:: restructuredtext